Alexgreating/php_lib_userbot/README.md

 [![en](https://img.shields.io/badge/lang-en-green.svg)](https://github.com/getCompass/php_lib_userbot/blob/master/README.md)
 [![ru](https://img.shields.io/badge/lang-ru-green.svg)](https://github.com/getCompass/php_lib_userbot/blob/master/README_ru.md)

-# A library for working with the Compass app chatbot API
+# Library for working with the Compass app bot API
-This library provides a set of tools for working with chatbots in the Compass messaging app.
-More information about the chatbot API.
+This library provides a set of tools for working with bots in the Compass messaging app.
+[More information about the bot API](https://github.com/getCompass/userbot).
 ## Creating a class instance for a bot
 To configure bot access, you need to get an authorization token and a signature key inside the app.
 ```php